g-raman/uenroll/README.md

 pnpm --filter @repo/db db:migrate
 ```

-Seed database with dummy data
+This step is optional.
+This commands seeds the database with dummy data.

+See the [Populate with real data](#populate-with-real-data) section if you want better data.

 ```bash
 pnpm --filter @repo/db db:seed